Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Random walks, cocycles, and deviation inequalities

 \subsection{Defective adapted cocycles}

-Although we are primarily interested in studying the distance of a random walk from its initial point at large times, our main results hold in the more general case of "approximate cocycles" that we define below.
+Although we are primarily interested in studying the distance of a random walk from its initial point at large times, our main results hold in the ``general case'' for a certain class of ``approximate cocycles'' that we define below.

 \begin{df} A {\bf defective adapted cocycle (D.A.C.)} is a sequence of real-valued maps on $\Omega$, say ${\cal Q}=(Q_n)_{n\in\N^*}$, where each map $Q_n$ is measurable with respect to the $\sigma$-field ${\cal F}_n$.
 By convention we take $Q_0$ to be identically $0$.
 The {\bf defect} of $\cal Q$ is the collection of maps $\Psi=(\Psi_{n,m})_{(n,m)\in\N\times\N}$ defined by